folio-org/raml-module-builder/README.md

 Or use `org.folio.rest.*` for all classes within a specific package, or `org.folio.rest.RestVerticle` for a specific class.

-- `embed_postgres=true` Optional -- enforces starting an embedded postgreSQL

-- `db_connection=[path]` Optional -- path to a JSON config file with connection parameters to a PostgreSQL DB

-  - for example Postgres: `{"host":"localhost", "port":5432, "maxPoolSize":50,
-    "username":"postgres","password":"mysecretpassword", "database":"postgres",
-    "charset":"windows-1252", "queryTimeout" : 10000}`

-  - path defaults to /postgres-conf.json

-  - tries to read a file at the path if the path is absolute

-  - if file not found or path is relative tries to read a class path resource with that path

 - Other module-specific arguments can be passed via the command line in the format key=value.
 These will be accessible to implementing modules via `RestVerticle.MODULE_SPECIFIC_ARGS` map.

 - Optional JVM arguments can be passed before the `-jar` argument, e.g.